CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 Technical Considerations:
 - This should be flexible enough that different senders, message types, and topics can implement different key fields.
 - The ordering of fields within a FHIR Bundle are **not** guaranteed.
 Before converting to a string to be hashed, the [populated key fields](#key-fhir-elements) should be extracted from the bundle and put in a static order (alphabetical etc.).
-- Sender id/name needs to be incorporated into pre-hashed string.
+- Sender id/name shall be incorporated into the pre-hashed string.
 (Dependent upon sql efficiency investigation noted below).
 - Investigation TODO (_To be removed and appropriate sections updated before merge_): Investigate the time efficiency of the following options:
   - Adding a sender id column to item_lineage table (and using this to narrow the SQL query).
   - Adding the sender id (or name) into the string to be hashed and allowing the column index to be the main SQL query parameter.